just-the-docs/just-the-docs/docs/customization.md

 For example, the default link color (`$link-color`) is set to `$purple-000`.
 However, redefining `$purple-000` in a custom color scheme will not automatically change `$link-color` to match it.
 Instead, each variable that relies on previously-cascaded values must be manually reimplemented by copying the dependent rules from `_variables.scss` — in this case, rewriting `$link-color: $purple-000;`.

+{: .note }
-_Note:_ Editing the variables directly in `_sass/support/variables.scss` is not recommended and can cause other dependencies to fail.
+Editing the variables directly in `_sass/support/variables.scss` is not recommended and can cause other dependencies to fail.
 Please use scheme files.

 ### Use a custom scheme